Mesabi Range

 The Mesabi Iron Range is a mining district and mountain range in northeastern Minnesota following an elongate trend containing large deposits of iron ore.
 It is the largest of four major iron ranges in the region collectively known as the Iron Range of Minnesota.
 First described in 1866, it is the chief iron ore mining district in the United States.
 The district is located largely in Itasca and Saint Louis counties.
-It has been extensively worked since 1892 and has seen a transition from high-grade direct shipping ores through gravity concentrates to the current industry exclusively producing iron ore (taconite) pellets.
+It has been extensively worked since 1892 and has seen a transition from high-grade direct shipping ores through gravity concentrates to the current industry exclusively producing taconite pellets.
 Production has been dominantly controlled by vertically integrated steelmakers since 1901 and therefore is dictated largely by US ironmaking capacity and demand.

 Name

 The Mesabi Range was known to the local Ojibwe as Misaabe-wajiw ('Giant mountain').
 Throughout the Mesabi Range, Mesaba and Missabe spelling variations are found along with places containing Giant in their names.